dabeaz/curio/docs/reference.rst

 .. class:: Context(*args, **kwargs)

-   An asynchronous subclass of :class:`zmq.Context`.
+   An asynchronous subclass of ``zmq.Context``.
 It has the same arguments and methods as the synchronous class.
 Create ZeroMQ sockets using the ``socket()`` method of this class.